gourbeyd/gourbeyd.github.io/_posts/2021-01-18-Corrosion.md

 ![image](https://user-images.githubusercontent.com/58165365/149884127-11f171c0-31d5-4fd7-a007-4cd5a57377a2.png)

-Looking at the `tasks`, we see that we have a ext file which contains some instructions.
+Looking at the `tasks`, we see that we have a txt file which contains some instructions.
 Task 1 tells us to change permissions for auth log file.
 Could this be a hint to some log poisoning attack?
 I dunno just yet but we'll see.

 Lets fuzz `blog-post` further to see if there could be potentially useful information.